Canon 1D vs M50

-The Canon EOS-1D and the Canon EOS M50 are two digital cameras that were officially introduced, respectively, in September 2001 and February 2018.
+The Canon EOS-1D and the Canon EOS M50 are two digital cameras that were revealed to the public, respectively, in September 2001 and February 2018.
 The 1D is a DSLR, while the M50 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the M50 provides 24 MP.
+The cameras are based on an APS-H (1D) and an APS-C (M50) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the M50 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon M50.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M50 is considerably smaller (59 percent) than the Canon 1D.
 Moreover, the M50 is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M50 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.